KhronosGroup/glTF/specification/README.md

 ### Common Techniques

 In addition to supporting arbitrary GLSL shader programs, glTF allows the ability to specify common shading techniques such as Blinn, Lambert and Phong without the need to supply the GLSL shader code.
 This is included as a hint for runtimes that have built-in support for the common techniques.
+If the runtime does have built-in support for the common technique, it can use its own shader implementation in favor of the supplied GLSL programs.

+Common techniques are defined in the `details` property of a technique's render pass, which can contain the property `commonProfile`.
+The following example shows the definition of a common Blinn shader technique.
+The `commonProfile` property designates which parameters of the technique will be used in the shader, identifies the lighting model (Blinn), and includes any extra parameters used by the shader but not described in the technique in the property `extras`.

 ```json
     "details": {